 Students have two possible timetables for pursuing Graduation with Departmental Honors—the Junior Cycle and the Senior Cycle.
 Each is designed to accommodate the scheduling variations in a student’s undergraduate academic career: apprenticeships, study abroad, independent research project schedules, and the like.
 Students should select the option that fits their needs as well as the schedule of their supervising professor.

-To apply for the program, the student should obtain the appropriate forms from the Office of Academic Affairs and, in consultation with the supervising professor, submit the completed forms to the Dean for Academic Affairs.
-Completed applications should reach the Dean’s office no later than the twelfth week in the fall semester of the student’s junior year for the Junior Cycle, and no later than the twelfth week in the spring semester of the student’s junior year for the Senior Cycle.
+To apply for the program, the student should obtain the appropriate forms from the Office of Academic Affairs and, in consultation with the supervising professor, submit the completed forms to the Office of Academic Affairs.
+Completed applications should reach the office no later than the twelfth week in the fall semester of the student’s junior year for the Junior Cycle, and no later than the twelfth week in the spring semester of the student’s junior year for the Senior Cycle.

 The student’s project must include a written report suitable for permanent inclusion in the library.
 The student must submit the completed project to an Examining Committee no later than one month before the end of classes during the fall semester of the senior year (Junior Cycle) or one month before the end of classes during the spring semester of the senior year (Senior Cycle).

-The Dean of Academic Affairs will be responsible for selecting this Committee.
+The Office of Academic Affairs will be responsible for selecting this Committee.
 It will consist of four faculty members—two from the major department, one from a cognate department where appropriate, and one from a department not related to the major.
 After the oral examination on the project, a bound copy of the report and an abstract must be submitted to the Office of Academic Affairs.